grimme-lab/wp12-teaching/doc/ex.rst

    .. hint::

       Sometimes, the ``cif2crystal`` program does not work correctly.
-In this case, it's worth checking if there are activated ``Conda`` environments.
+In this case, it's worth checking if there are activated ``conda`` environments.
 If so, deactivate them and try again.

 2. Calculate the electronic energies at the TPSS-D3\ :sup:`ATM`/600 eV level.
 How large is the London dispersion contribution to the lattice energy?